jollytoad/ahx/docs/css_rules.md

 the declared position, so a single target element may be replaced with several elements if `outer` is used.

-Any top-level element with an `ahx-swap` attribute will be treated separately, and swapped into a named 'slot', as declared by a `<slot>` element or a `--ahx-slot-name` property in a CSS rule.
+Any top-level element with an `ahx-slot` attribute will be treated separately, and swapped into a named 'slot', as declared by a `<slot>` element or a `--ahx-slot-name` property in a CSS rule.